 An appropriate professional appearance is expected at all times.
 Long hair should be neatly tied back off the face.
 Correct school uniform, in good repair, should be worn and uniform checks are carried out regularly by the Tutor Team.
-Please use the uniform list to ensure your daughter has the correct items.
-She must take responsibility for her personal belongings in School and she is asked not to bring valuable items or large sums of money into School.
-All her belongings should be named.
+Please use the uniform list to ensure your child has the correct items.
+They must take responsibility for their personal belongings in School and they are asked not to bring valuable items or large sums of money into School.
+All their belongings should be named.
 Any items found 'astray' will be placed in lost property.